Jackalope Junction StoryPark hopes to open in Williams, Ariz., with a Steampunk Western adventure theme and a message of courage and perseverance.

 With one cohesive theme running through the entire 10-12 acre park, adventure and excitement are around every corner, and the local characters are eager to get visitors to their town involved.

-“There’s a certain element within the stories of the American Western genre as well as those of Jules Verne,” says Greg Shumsky, creator of Jackalope Junction and founder of its parent company, Acorn Entertainment Group.
+“There’s a certain element within the stories of the American Western genre as well as those of Jules Verne,” says Greg Schumsky, creator of Jackalope Junction and founder of its parent company, Acorn Entertainment Group.
 “Each touches on the innate human need for adventure and exploration into the unknown, and include true tales of perseverance, courage, sadness, loss, and victory despite all the odds against the heroes.”

-Shumsky was inspired by movies based on the Old West, Jules Verne books, and iconic artworks he remembers from his childhood.
+Schumsky was inspired by movies based on the Old West, Jules Verne books, and iconic artworks he remembers from his childhood.
 “My dad had numerous Olaf Wieghorst paintings and some Remington sculptures, as well as what I’d consider him being somewhat of a cowboy himself; and I was equally intrigued by movies based on Jules Verne’s books, as most of the characters started off as just your average person, yet they were able to overcome so many challenges rolled into those stories.
 We have an innate need to persevere.”

 Designed as a mash-up of 1800s architecture and Steampunk style, the town will feature intriguing shops and restaurants, including robot-owned and operated Java Joe’s handcrafted coffees, who, within the story, get their beans from small roaster Expedition Roasters.